jbielick/faktory_worker_node/docs/api.md

 <a name="module_faktory+work"></a>

 ### faktory.work(options) ⇒ <code>Promise</code>
 Starts a worker.
-Doesn't resolve until the worker is shut down.
+Resolves after the worker is started.
 Only call this once per-process.

 **Kind**: instance method of [<code>faktory</code>](#module_faktory)